bnjmind/python-xml-csv/README.md

 ```
 **data**

-Path to .xml or .gzip file or folder with those files.
+1. Path to single .xml or .gz file
+2. Comma separated list of .xml or .gz files
+3. Path to folder with trailing '/' that contains .xml or .gz files

 **structure**